Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Experiments

 \subsection{Effectiveness of Multiple Teacher Models}

-In this section, we conduct experiments to validate the effectiveness of using multiple teacher models in our second stage knowledge distillation.
-We vary the number of teacher models $M$ from 1 to 4 and compare the performance of the 4-layer student model on the \textit{Feeds} dataset\footnote{We only include results on the \textit{Feeds} dataset due to space limit.
-The results on the \textit{MIND} dataset are in Appendix.}.
-The results are shown in Fig.\ref{fig.num_teacher}.
-From the results, we find that the performance of the student model improves with the number of teacher models.
-This may be because these teacher models usually can complement each other.
+In this subsection, we conduct experiments to explore the impact of the number of teacher models in our Tiny-NewsRec.
+We vary the number of teacher models $M$ from 1 to 6 and compare the performance of the 4-layer student model on the \textit{Feeds} dataset\footnote{The results on the \textit{MIND} dataset show similar trends and are placed in the Appendix. }.
+The results are shown in Fig.~\ref{fig.num_teacher}.
+From the results, we find that the performance of the student model first greatly improves with the number of teacher models.
+This is because these teacher models at different time steps of the post-training procedure usually can complement each other.
 With more teacher models, the student model can receive more comprehensive knowledge and obtain better generalization ability.
+However, increasing the number of teacher models can only bring marginal improvement when $M$ is larger than 4, which may reach the upper bound of the performance gain brought by the ensemble of multiple teachers.
+Thus we set $M$ to 4 in our Tiny-NewsRec as a balance between the model performance and the additional training cost of these teacher models.